User Guide

 Tap "+ Manual"

-Opens the manual attachment option on that bike card.
+Opens the manual attachment modal for that vehicle.

 3